Proverbs 31:10-31 The Key Verse is Verse 30

 1 Corinthians 13:4-5 instructs the believer about the effects of love.
 “Charity (love) suffereth long, and is kind; charity envieth not; charity vaunteth not itself, is not puffed up.
 Doth not behave itself unseemly, seeketh not her own, is not easily provoked, thinketh no evil.”

 IV.
 FAVOR IS DECEITFUL, BEAUTY IS VAIN.
 Prov.
 30:30

 A. Favor is deceitful.

-It is referring to living one’s live seeking the favor or approval of others.
-Means living to impress others.
-Sure it is all right to look nice to look one’s best.
-But dressing to attract attention is sinful because it is based in pride.
+It is referring to living one’s life seeking the favor or approval of others.
+In other words, living to impress others.
+While there is nothing wrong with looking your best to make yourself feel good, dressing specifically to attract attention can be troublesome because it is based in pride.

 B. Beauty is vain.